Y1-18/Multi-Agent-Medical/README.md

 - Brain tumor classification from MRI (Vision Transformer)

-Models are implemented using Hugging Face Transformers and PyTorch.
+-Models are implemented using Hugging Face Transformers and PyTorch.
 ---

 ---
 ## Retrieval-Augmented Generation (RAG)

-RAG is implemented using a Qdrant vector database and Azure OpenAI embeddings.
+- RAG is implemented using a Qdrant vector database and Azure OpenAI embeddings.
 Responses are generated only when sufficient, relevant medical context is retrieved, ensuring grounded and reliable outputs.
 ---

 ---